iorchard/burrito_docs/source/install/install.rst

 Create a vault file to encrypt passwords.::

    $ ./run.sh vault
-   <user> password:
+   clex password:
    openstack admin password:
    Encryption successful

-Enter <user> password for ssh connection to other nodes.
+Enter `clex` password for ssh connection to other nodes.

 Enter openstack admin password which will be used when you connect to openstack horizon dashboard.